zane047/zane047.github.io/docs/03-Component-Selection/Component-Selection.md

 ## Explanation And Conclusion

 The power budget also serves to estimate the total current demand of the system.
-In addition it checks that the 5 V regulator and the external 9 V power supply are capable of safely supporting all connected components.
-Thus, a Power Budget prepared from this process ensures that the power system is not undersized, which could lead to voltage drops, unstable operation, overheating, or permanent component damage.
+The PIC18F47K42 microcontroller and TMP1075DGKT temperature sensor are powered from the +5V rail.
+The TPS560430X3FD +5V regulator can provide 1000 mA, leaving about 374.94 mA of remaining current capacity.
+The system is powered by the SMI24-24-V-P5 external power supply, which provides 24V and up to 4000 mA, ensuring sufficient power for the regulators and connected components.
 From the prepare Power Budget, I now get a better understanding of how much power needs go go into my circuit and what exact power supply I need to ensure success on building this improved cirrcuit.

 ## Resouces